tsimpiris/WeatherData-Polars/README.md

-## A small script that loads weather data from my outdoor sensor to my local postgres database using Polars.
+### A small script that loads weather data from my back garden's temperature/humidity sensor to my local Postgres database using Polars.